fluks/redirect-link/README.md

 More redirections and you can propose or share new redirections at GitHub in this issue: https://github.com/fluks/redirect-link/issues/7

-All proposed redirections in [this file](https://github.com/fluks/redirect-link/raw/master/redirect-link_settings.json).
+All proposed redirections in [this file](https://github.com/fluks/redirect-link/raw/master/redirect-link_settings.json) you can import.

 ## Permissions